Exercises

 > gradlew cleanEclipse eclipse

-On a Unix-based machine (including Macs), use ./gradlew
+On a Unix-based machine (including Macs), use ./gradlewfor the command -

 Now you should be able to import the project into Eclipse as an existing Eclipse project (File → Import… → General → Existing Projects Into Workspace)